cloudnativeessentials/kubernetes-troubleshooting/README.md

 ```

 #### Inspect
 View the instance of the pod that was created and see which error/cause we have in this case.
+First check the pod status and conditions.
+If nothing obvious, check the events.

 Typical causes of this issue:
 - Is the container image correct in the manifest?